-You are then presented with your citizenship certificate, a welcome pack and a gift from Portsmouth City Council.
+You are then presented with your citizenship certificate, and a Home Office welcome pack.
 You are also invited to sign our Citizenship Register.
 The ceremony closes with the playing of the national anthem.

 There will be a professional photographer to take photos of the certificate presentation.
 Guests are also welcome to take photos.
 Refreshments are provided.

 Renewal of vows, naming and civil partnership ceremonies

 These ceremonies are designed for people who wish to celebrate a special event in their lives.
 The ceremony has no legal status and is simply an opportunity to bring together family and friends to share in a special or significant occasion.
 A commemorative certificate is presented as a record of the ceremony.

 All ceremonies have a basic structure, but you are invited to make choices about important aspects of the ceremony, such as promises to each other or your child.

 For any married couple wishing to celebrate the renewal of their wedding vows, and often associated with a special wedding anniversary.
 The ceremony is appropriate for couples at any stage of their marriage.
 Many couples who initially chose a ceremony abroad renew their vows in a special event for friends and family on their return.

 Parents celebrate the arrival of the new child into their family with a naming ceremony, which gives both friends and family the opportunity to gather together and show their support for the child.
 This type of ceremony could also be used as a way of bonding families together, such as stepchildren into a new family.
 Naming ceremonies are not just for babies; children of any age can have a ceremony either individually or as a family.